DataDog/the-monitor/elb/top_elb_health_and_performance_metrics.md

 #### Metric to watch:

 **BackendConnectionErrors**: Connection errors between ELB and your servers occur when ELB attempts to connect to a backend, but cannot successfully do so.
 This type of error is usually due to network issues or backend instances that are not running properly.
-If you are already alerting on ELB errors and latency, you may not want to be alerted about connection errors that are not directly impacting users.
+If you are already alerting on ELB performance errors and latency, you may not want to be alerted about connection errors that are not directly impacting users.

 NOTE: If a connection with the backend fails, ELB will retry it, so this count can be higher than the request rate.